 The test program included the collection of PM CEMs emission data and Load during each PM emissions test.
-Data collected during the testing is presented in Appendix E.
+Data collected during testing is presented in Appendix E.

-5,0 DISCUSSION OF RESULTS
+5.0 DISCUSSION OF RESULTS

-Table 1 presents the Unit 2 Reference Method particulate emission testing results (RM PM), particulate matter continuous emissions monitoring system (PM CEMS) results, PM CEMS correlation (expected point on the correlation regression line) value, and ±25% of the emission limit along the correlation regression line).
+Table 1 presents the Unit 2 Reference Method particulate emission testing results (RM PM), particulate matter continuous emissions monitoring system (PM CEMS) results, PM CEMS correlation (expected point on the correlation regression line) value, and ±25% of the emission limit along the correlation regression line.
 Particulate emissions are presented in milligram per actual cubic meter calculated at stack conditions (mg/acm).

-In order to pass an RRA, All of the following criteria must be met: Procedure 2 10.4(6)(I-III).
+In order to pass an RRA, both of the following criteria must be met: Procedure 2 10.4(6)(i-ii).

-- i) For all three data points, the PM CEMS response value can be no greater that the greatest PM CEMS response value used to develop the correlation curve. - ii) For two of the three data points, the PM CEMS response value must lie within the PM CEMS output range used to develop the correlation curve. - iii) At least two of the three sets of PM CEMS and Reference Method measurements must fall within the same specified area on a graph of the correlation regression line as required for the RCA and described in paragraph (5)(iii).
-"The specific area on the graph of the correlation regression line is defined by two lines parallel to the correlation regression line, offset at a distance of ±25% of the numerical emission limit value from the correlation regression line.
+- i) For all three data points, the PM CEMS response value can be no greater that the greatest PM CEMS response value used to develop the correlation curve. - ii) At least two of the three sets of PM CEMS and Reference Method measurements must fall within the same specified area on a graph of the correlation regression line as required for the RCA and described in paragraph (5)(iii).
+"The specific area on the graph of the correlation regression line is defined by two lines parallel to the correlation regression line, offset at ±25% of the numerical emission limit value from the correlation regression line.

-All three requirements were successfully met.
+Both requirements were successfully met.
 Testing results are in Table 1 "Unit 2 PM CEMS RRA Results" and Table 2 "Unit 2 PM CEMS RRA - Summary Graph)."